sahilavaran/betasquirral-tasks/README.md

 ## - mobile `@media only screen and (max-width: 767px) {}`

 - tablet `@media only screen and (max-width: 991px) and (min-width: 768px) {}    `

+this meaasge is to just check whats going on